shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 Again type is loosely defined.

 An example may be making expectations of both the return value of a method and verifying it calls a method on a dependency in the same test.
-Having tests with this problem result in vague, confusing test descriptions that obscure the result that matters.
+Having tests with this problem results in vague, confusing test descriptions that obscure the result that matters.

-- Separate types of expectations into multiple tests with the same setup and action code
+- Separate types of expectations into multiple tests with the same setup and action

 Popular Fake
 ------------

 Your tests have a stub/mock used in most every test file.

-Your code has one dependency that everything depends on.
+Your code has one dependency that everything uses.
 This is a sign that your code is working at too low a level of abstraction.
-If most of your code calls an HTTP wrapper, for example, you could likely abstract another object that encapsulated retrieving one type of business object over HTTP.
+If most of your code calls an HTTP wrapper, for example, you could likely abstract one or more objects that encapsulate the tasks for which you use the HTTP wrapper.

 - Introduce abstractions around common tasks performed with the shared dependency
 - Replace fakes of the dependency with the new abstraction